ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     Users can provide an expression returning a boolean for whether a particle is dumped.
     `t` represents the physical time in seconds during the simulation.
     `x, y, z` represent particle positions in the unit of meter.
-    `ux, uy, uz` represent particle velocities in the unit of :math:`\gamma v/c`, where
+    `ux, uy, uz` represent particle momenta in the unit of :math:`\gamma v/c`, where
     :math:`\gamma` is the Lorentz factor,
     :math:`v/c` is the particle velocity normalized by the speed of light.